tantangula/serverless-cms/README.md

 ```
 Then navigate to the preview application link provided by your Cloud999 environment.

-Here's the buggy live sit
+Here's the buggy live site
 https://kyv77jxpil.execute-api.us-west-2.amazonaws.com/Prod/